jroddev/duplicate_file_finder/README.md

 ## Duplicate File Finder
 Small utility to recursively scan a directory tree to find duplicate files.
 Duplication is based purely on the [sha256](https://github.com/RustCrypto/hashes) hash of the file content.
+I have only tested on Linux, but it ***should*** also work on Windows and Mac

 ### Progress Tracking
 The tool uses [indicatif](https://github.com/console-rs/indicatif/tree/main) to show progress.